KCCD Guiding Principles

 - Increase by at least 20% the number of KCCD students annually who acquire associates degrees, credentials, certificates, or specific skill sets that prepare them for an in-demand job

 - Increase by 35 percent the number of KCCD students transferring annually to a UC or CSU

 - Decrease the average number of units accumulated by KCCD students earning associate degrees from approximately 92 total units to 79 total units.

 - Decrease Waitlisted enrollments on first day

 - Increase Number of concurrent enrollments

-Strategic Goal #3: Provide Workforce and Economic Development Programs that Respond to Local Industry
+Strategic Direction #2: Provide Workforce and Economic Development Programs that Respond to Local and Regional Industry